fission/docs.fission.io/docs/content/usage/trigger.en.md

 minute     @every 1m    hello
 ```

-After 0.8.0, you can also use `showschedule` to show schedule for given cron spec.
+You can also use `showschedule` to show the upcoming schedule for a
+given cron spec.
+Use this to test your cron strings.
+And note that
+the server's time is used to invoke functions, not your laptop's time!

 ``` bash
 $ fission tt showschedule --cron "0 30 * * * *" --round 5